srsergiorodriguez/pgui/README.md

 - Performance update, now components consume less cpu
 - Refactored codebase to make it cleaner and easier to expand
 - Minor display improvements in hslider

+### 1.0.4

+- Sprite component now returns if it was clicked